tytydraco/yessleep/out/Recollections_of_a_reluctant_monster_hunter_part_1.md

 I was left completely speechless.
 I didn't know what to say, I didn't know what to do but just, stand there.
 Jonah, however, did not suffer from the same speechlessness as I did.

 "Fuck...
 You."
-Jonah hissed, reaching for his weapon.
+He hissed, reaching for his weapon.

-All I could do was silently mouth "Don't do it."
+All I could bring myself to do was silently mouth "Don't do it."

 Alas, he either did not see me, or did not care.
 He drew his weapon and unloaded.
 I knew it wouldn't do anything.
-He probably knew it too, but he did it anyway.
+He probably knew it too, but he went and did it anyway.
 Each bullet landed on target.
 Punching holes in various parts of our employer, Holes which immediately began to fill back up, spitting bullet fragments back out in the process, and leaving holes only in the suit he wore.

 The Boogeyman adjusted his tie before standing up, making his already towering figure seem that much larger.